rbdannenberg/arco/doc/ugens.md

 starting with the current value.
 Alternatively, `decay` can be used to fade to zero (without replacing the current envelope).
 You can also use `set` to change the envelope output value discontinuously.

+`/arco/pwl/linatk id lin` - `lin` is a Boolean ("B" typecode in O2) and indicates whether the first segment of the envelope should be *linear* instead of *exponential*.
+Linear onsets have a different and often more natural sound.

 `/arco/pwe/decay id dur` - decay from the current value of object with id to zero in `dur` (int32) blocks.